Sarah is a specialist housing, property and local government barrister. She became chair of the Social Housing Law Association in January 2019.

 - Anti-Social Behaviour

-Sarah’s practice encompasses all aspects of anti-social behaviour including trials in the Magistrates’, Crown and County Court, closure orders, Protection from Harassment Act 1997 (including private claims), anti-social behaviour injunctions, gang-injunctions and nuisance possession claims.
+Sarah’s practice encompasses all aspects of anti-social behaviour including trials in the Magistrates’, Crown and County Court, closure orders, noise abatement, Protection from Harassment Act 1997 (including private claims), anti-social behaviour injunctions, gang-injunctions and nuisance possession claims.
 She has trained police and local authorities on the use of civil orders to prevent anti-social behaviour.

 She was junior counsel in James v Birmingham City Council EWCA Civ 552; 1 WLR 23 which was the first time the Court of Appeal considered gang-injunctions under section 34 of the Policing and Crime Act 2009.